hamoid/video_export_processing/README.md

-ℹ Notes:
+Notes:

-- I'm looking for someone to **maintain** this library.
-Get in contact if you are using it and want to take over.
+### 1. I'm looking for someone to **maintain** this library.
+Get in contact if you are using it and would like to continue its development.
+I can help by answering any questions you may have.

-- There's a newer **rewrite** of the library using Kotlin and Gradle.
+### 2. There's a newer **rewrite** of the library using Kotlin and Gradle.
 Download it from https://github.com/hamoid/video_export_processing/tree/kotlinGradle

 # Video Export for Processing